LuciferBlade/Robot-Camera/README.md

 # Robot Camera

-A project to create object recognition using webcam and code to control a robot head with servo motors using Arduino.
+Main project idea is to create object recognition system which gets images from webcam and then translates it into understandable by user data (pictures, object location, etc).
+To have a higher control over webcam application also has access to Arduino Mega controller which using servo motors allows to control the rotation of simplified robot which holds webcam.

 ## File/folder description